Characterizing the phase diagram of finite-size dipolar Bose-Hubbard systems: Detecting phases with unsupervised machine learning

 \subsection{Detecting phases from density measurements}

 In sections~\ref{sec:ord-param} and~\ref{sec:doped}, we have demonstrated the ability to identify and characterise the phases of the dBH model through the measurement and analysis of several observables, that serve as order parameters.
-Here, inspired by the recently developed detection methods with single-site resolution in quantum gas microscopes, we explore the prospects to detect all the phases above just by applying machine learning techniques to local density measurements.
+Here, inspired by the recently developed detection methods with single-site resolution in quantum gas microscopes, we explore the prospects to detect all the phases above just by applying machine learning (ML) techniques to local density measurements.

-Several papers have shown the power of both unsupervised and supervised machine learning techniques to recognise phases and identify phase transition points in a broad range of physical systems~\cite{wang2016discovering, hu2017discovering,liu2017self,dunjko2018machine,broecker2017machine,van2017learning,ch2017machine}.
+Several papers have shown the power of both unsupervised and supervised ML techniques to recognise phases and identify phase transition points in a broad range of physical systems~\cite{wang2016discovering, hu2017discovering,liu2017self,dunjko2018machine,broecker2017machine,van2017learning,ch2017machine}.
 Supervised methods need to be trained on previously labelled data sets in order to draw conclusions regarding new data.
 Unsupervised methods, on the other hand, can provide insights into the properties of the systems without any prior knowledge of the underlying system properties.
-In particular, unsupervised learning methods such as principal components analysis (PCA) have shown the ability to recognise orders, symmetry breaking and even identify the transition point~\cite{wang2016discovering,wetzel2017unsupervised}.
+Among the existing unsupervised methods, We have chosen to use principal component analysis (PCA) based on the spatial density data (see details below) as the outcome of the data analysis lends itself more readily to a physical interpretation than that of other clustering methods, such as $k$-means or t-SNE.
+Moreover, the ability of PCA to recognise orders, symmetry breaking and even identify the transition point in quantum many-body settings has already been demonstrated~\cite{wang2016discovering, wetzel2017unsupervised}.

 We apply PCA to a set of configurations of the system obtained as simulated outcomes of a single-site-resolved density measurement across the lattice.
 In-situ detection is experimentally achieved by increasing the lattice depth, such that the density distribution of the gas is frozen.
 The parity of the occupation of the sites is then obtained through fluorescence imaging~\cite{endres2013single}.
 Despite this procedure being destructive for the many-body state, the measurement captures fluctuations and correlations in the system in addition to the particle density.
 For the case of hard-core bosons, the measurement of the parity is equivalent to observing the presence ($n_i=1$) or absence ($n_i=0$) of a boson in each site.